barelyhuman/rlayouts/README.md

 	<br>
 </div>

+**Note: rlayouts does contain a few UI components that I recreate quite often though the primary scope of the library is to just have layout components.**

 # Motivation

 I copy paste the same set of components for layout in almost every react project that I work on so this is going to act as a base from now.
 I still prefer copying the original code around to make it easier to modify and fix when needed.